scenaire/MyMood/README.md

 # My Mood Day

 My Mood Day is an improving application from [Thai's mood application](https://github.com/nonproud/thaismood-android).
-This application offering an easy way for tracking mood for thai people with a cute emoticons.
+This application offering an easy way for tracking mood for thai people with a cute emoticons. this application can determine the risk of suicidal and self-harm through written text by using Trie.

 ## Screenshots